 A short first stop would be The End of the World by Otto Friedrich.
 His chapter on “The Birth of the Inquisition” would give you some inkling of the historical and theological convolutions that entangled the Cathari.
 Zoë Oldenbourg’s books (available in translation from French) offer more useful information on this topic.

-After all, would you rather – of your own volition – that one of the worst weapon mentors in history serve as chaplain for your children?
+After all, what would you rather: that one of the worst weapon mentors in history serve as chaplain for your children?
 Even if their survival, much less their happiness and well-being, required a lot less weapon mentality than what he promotes?

 I’m surprised how little this epiphany alters what I must say in Learner.
 Even more surprising will be the grand exploits we may expect to embark upon once we’ve claimed grace in this world and Grace in the next.

 I have given up on free advice to “Live each day as if it were your first and your last.”
 How hormonally unworkable.
 I look forward to each day’s end, now.
-My sorriest sleeping dream has turned out to be more entertaining than the most spectacular and moving epic I’ve found in a book or on the screen.
+My sorriest sleeping dream has turned out to be more entertaining than the most spectacular and moving epic I’ve found in book or on screen.
 I suspect that the after-death experience, properly negotiated, is at least that much better than life or perhaps more so.
-Good music, good lovin’ and a few good friends, along with a few other experiences in life (like laughter, great meals and just helping someone out), they’re something else; they make the pain of living bearable.
+Good music, good lovin’ and a few good friends, along with a few other life experiences (like laughter, great meals and just the opportunity to help someone out), they’re something else; they make the pain of living bearable.
 I counsel no-one to abandon them prematurely, no matter what fate our souls may have in store.
 It seems obvious that we have something important to learn from the here-and-now.

 See for yourself in your Bible.

 Each of the countless times we die, I believe we reincarnate back onto the Wheel of Desire, Pain and Death.
 We’ve blindly done so through endless incarnations and a multitude of ecologies since terrestrial (?) life began.
-I’m beginning to suspect that every one of our consciences (or the single one each of us shares) must run the gauntlet of every life-bubble of the universe’s DNA chain which intertwines with itself at the speed of death.
+I begin to suspect that every one of our consciences (or the single one each of us shares) must run the gauntlet of every life-bubble of the universe’s DNA chain which intertwines within itself at the speed of death.